Marcus Node Bits - Ok then, Mongoose is pretty sweet

 “How short are your feedback loops?
 Hit the database already!” (or something like that)

-However that mean cleaning stuff up before and after your tests, since you cannot guarantee the order the tests are run in.
-Here’s a an example test of adding a post:
+However that means cleaning stuff up before and after your tests, since you cannot guarantee the order the tests are run in.
+Here’s an example test of adding a post.

 ORM or Data Access framework?

 Ok, so why did I diss this awesome framework the first time around?
-Because I didn’t even thing about a ORM, I just wanted data access.
-For a number of years I’ve just used very simple tools and shy’ed away from the complex as much as I could.
+Because I didn’t even think about an ORM, I just wanted data access.
+For a number of years I’ve just used very simple tools and shied away from the complex as much as I could.
 When I saw that I needed to create a model, and that Mongoose hid all things Mongo from me… I was a bit hesitant.

 In short - I should have looked harder and longer.
-ORM can be ligthweight too, apparently.
+ORM can be lightweight too, apparently.
 Thank you Mongoose for showing me that.

 Twitter, Facebook